tigellus/Markdown/2. Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/3 Acute Respiratory Failure/Acute Respiratory Failure.md

 # Respiratory failure

-# Question 1
-What indicates arterial hypercapnea and hypoxemia?
-[RIGHT] PaO2 < 50 indicates Hypoxemia, PaO2 > 50 indicates Hypercapnea
-[WRONG] PaO2 < 50 indicates Hypercapnea, PaO2 > 50 indicates Hypoxemia

-# Question 2
-Which of the following indicates chronic ventilatory failure?
-[RIGHT] Arterial pH is close to normal regardless of PaCO2 [WRONG] PaCO2 rises rapidly, producing an abnormal pH threat [WRONG] Arterial pH is abnormal as a result of high PaCO2

-# Question 3
-What causes alevolar hypoventilation?
-[RIGHT] CO2 accumulates in the blood, PaCO2 rises and PaO2 falls [WRONG] O2 accumulates in the blood, PaCO2 falls and PaO2 rises

 Gas exchange is so severely impaired that arterial hypercapnea or hypoxemia occurs
 * Hypoxemia - PaO2 <50
 * Hypercapnea - PaCO2>50.
 Directly linked to gas exchange insufficiencies